 AIFEC Instructors are expected to be proficient musicians, who have experience teaching music and specialize in playing specific instruments.
 Our instructors have diverse backgrounds, including; performers, teachers, music therapists and composers, which ensures added depth and richness to AIFEC’s programs.

-Treasa Levasseur is proud to be a part of the AIFEC team as the leader of JAM 101 and Jambassadors performance coach.
+Treasa Levasseur is proud to be a part of the AIFEC team as the leader of JAM 101.
 Treasa graduated from Ryerson University’s Theatre program, and is always in demand as a session player on her trusty accordion.
-A JUNO nominated singer/songwriter, she has run a successful music education business for 17 years, teaches music and drama in FDK classrooms with her Ontario Arts Council funded program Stories Come Alive, is the co-ordinator of the Folk Music Ontario Youth Program, and is passionate about the power of music to elevate and inspire the human spirit.
+A JUNO nominated singer/songwriter, she has run a successful music education business for 17 years, teaches music and drama in classrooms across Hamilton through the AGH InClass program, coordinates the Folk Music Ontario Developing Artist Program, is the Canadian Representative of Folk Alliance International, and sits on the board of the Hamilton Arts Council.
+Treasa is passionate about the power of music to elevate and inspire the human spirit.

 Classically trained , Polish native Malgorzata McCarroll combines her love for performance and teaching.
 Her life long passion for playing gave her many opportunities to travel the world performing in small and large ensembles, taking part in various projects from the opera festivals in the States, to chamber and symphonic work in Japan, the Caribbean and Europe.
 Holding a Master’s degree in Music Education as well as a Suzuki trained educator, Gosia’s philosophy is that every child can learn to play an instrument, given the opportunity.
 “Being part of the AIFEC program gives me such joy and pride, and I love to observe how children flourish through the musical journey.”